davidmulss/Individual_project/README.md

 3.  **Modeling:** Trained models on an 80/20 train-test split.
 4.  **Evaluation:** Compared models using RMSE and R-squared metrics.

+## ❓ Research Questions & Answers
+This project addressed three specific analytical questions:

+**1. What are the main factors that influence Airbnb rental prices?**
+* **Answer:** Feature importance analysis identified **Location (Neighbourhood)** and **Room Type** as the dominant drivers.
+Operational metrics like `number_of_reviews` play a secondary role.

+**2. How do location-based features affect average rental prices?**
+* **Answer:** Location acts as a non-linear price multiplier.
+Specific "hotspots" (neighborhoods) interact with property characteristics to create valuation tiers that simple linear models cannot capture effectively.

+**3. Can we predict the price of a listing based on property characteristics?**
+* **Answer:** Yes, but with limitations.
+The **Random Forest** model achieved an **R² of 0.43**, significantly outperforming Linear Regression.
+However, roughly 50% of price variance remains unexplained, likely due to qualitative factors (photos, decor) not present in the tabular data.

 ## 📈 Key Results
 The **Random Forest Regression** model proved to be the superior method for predicting Airbnb prices in Boston.